2018 Lamitan bombing: Abu Sayyaf

 The Philippine military considers the Abu Sayyaf as its primary suspects for the bombing incident saying it has received "persistent reports" that the group was responsible for the attack.
 The militant group has three "hardcore" commanders in Basilan namely Furudji Indama, Radzmil Janatul, and Jobel Abdullah.

 Since August 1, 2018, text messages began to circulate alleging Abu Sayaff militant, Fathy "Mike" Lijal, an ethnic Yakan to be behind the bombing.
 The Western Mindanao Command of the military and the Philippine National Police are looking into the faction Lijal is part of and is confident that he has support from sources abroad.
-On July 30, 2018, prior to the incident the military received information that eight Abu Sayyaf militants lead by Lijal were sighted in Barangay Languyan in the town of Mohammad Ajul.
+On July 30, 2018, prior to the incident the military received information that eight Abu Sayyaf militants led by Lijal were sighted in Barangay Languyan in the town of Mohammad Ajul.
 11 Abu Sayyaf gunmen from Sulu were also sighted in the town within the same day.

 Another report alleged that a Moroccan militant Abu Kathir al-Maghribi was behind the bombing who left his two sons under the custody of Abu Sayaff commander Hajan Sawadjaan before he detonated himself.